Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Model Hamiltonians

-In our work, along with the quantum properties of the Hamiltonian defined in Eq.~(\ref{eqn:main_Ham}) and individual \( H^{\mathcal{N}(k)} \)'s, we also consider quantum Hamiltonians that arise from various combinations of \( H^{\mathcal{N}(k)} \).
+In our work, along with the quantum properties of the Hamiltonian defined in Eq.~(\ref{eqn:main_Ham}) and individual \( H^{\mathcal{N}(k)} \)'s, we also consider quantum Hamiltonians that arise from various combinations of different \( H^{\mathcal{N}(k)} \).
 In what follows, we briefly introduce them for future reference.

-(a) {\it Perturbed PPXPP model}: The first case we consider in our work is a combination of \( H^{\mathcal{N}(0)} \) (unconstrained PPXPP) and \( H^{\mathcal{N}(1)} \).
+(a) {\it Perturbed PPXPP model}: The first case we consider in our work is a combination of \( H^{\mathcal{N}(0)} \) (unconstrained PPXPP) and \( H^{\mathcal{N}(k)} \), where $k=1$ and 2.
 The resulting Hamiltonian is denoted by

 where $\delta$ is a constant.
-Note that, unlike the conventional PPXPP model, here, $H^{\mathcal{N}(0)}$ does not include the Rydberg constraint, which restricts the basis to have configurations where any site in state $|1\rangle$ is always surrounded by at least two zeros on both its left and right, i.e., of the form $|\dots 00100 \dots \rangle$.
 In Sec.~\ref{sec:quantum scars}, we discuss how this model lead to the remarkable coexistence of quantum many-body scars and Hilbert space fragmentation within it. \\ (b) {\it Quantum Game of Life}: One notable case is the combination of \( H^{\mathcal{N}(2)} \) and \( H^{\mathcal{N}(3)} \), which corresponds to the well-known Quantum Game of Life (QGL) model, defined as

 This model being an example of celebrated cellular automata, extends the classical Game of Life introduced by John Conway in 1973~\cite{gardner1970life}, which is known to be Turing-complete~\cite{schulman1978life,rendell2002collision}.
 The quantum extension explores the potential for simulating universal quantum computation~\cite{bleh2012qgol,ney2022life}.
 In our case, we conduct an in-depth study of the model by examining the effects of the components \( H^{\mathcal{N}(2)} \) and \( H^{\mathcal{N}(3)} \) separately and their interplay with \(H^{\text{QGL}} \).